 - Support undergraduate (B.Sc.) and graduate theses (M.Sc., Ph.D.) conducted under the faculty members of the Laboratory.

-- Promote applications of Network Systems and Science Research Laboratory in Cyprus through support and know-how/transfer of knowledge/technology to local users of Network Systems and Science Research Laboratory technologies.
+- Promote applications developed by the Network Systems and Science Research Laboratory through support and know-how/transfer of knowledge/technology to local and global users and customers.

-- Achieve research funding from national and international funding agencies.
+- Secure research funding from national and international funding agencies.

 - Organise University Seminars, Training Events, Scientific Workshops, Demos, Summer Schools, Online Courses and Conferences in Cyprus.